BaronaGroup/migsi/README.md

 This storage allows the migration status to be stored in a mongo database, which is especially useful when it serves as the main subject of the migration scripts.
 By default the collection used is `migsimigrations`.

+##### none

+    { "storage": require('migsi/storage/none') }

+This rather limited storage option stores nothing; it always assumes no migration scripts have been run and will not allow new ones to be run.
+While this option is not useful for most things, it can be useful for scripts that simply want to look at the available migration scripts without attempting to run them.

 ##### Custom

 Creating custom storage implementation is simple.
 The storage needs to be an object with two methods: